AntirWiki/Antir/content/Campaigns/Journey/Session Plans/Pre-Session 0.md

   - journey
 draft: true
 ---
+# Intro
+The town of Elmhollow lies in northwestern Athraithe.
+Known locally as a haven for unusual folk, it sees all manner of visitors - both witches and wizards have been known to pass through, and even the secluded Minotaur visit to trade.

+Elmhollow is known to you, somehow - perhaps you've passed through before, perhaps you've lived here your whole life.
+One way or another, you were here ten years ago when something occurred that you can never forget.

+When something emerges from the Silent Wood that threatens more than just this small town, only the five of you can stop it.
+To do so, you'll have to journey across the entire continent of Antir - and hope that at the end, you're strong enough to survive.

 # Discord Polls
 It's finally almost time to start making characters and planning this campaign, but first I want to set some baselines.

 These polls are for me to gauge the themes and tone everyone wants for this campaign.
-Vote for as many options as you want (you're not limited to one vote per poll), and if you have more nuanced opinions, feel free to share in # game-text.
+Every poll will be multivoting: vote for as many options as you want (you're not limited to one vote per poll), and if you have more nuanced opinions, feel free to share in # game-text.

 - What's the tone of our story?
 	- Light - If you believe in yourself and your allies, everything will turn out ok in the end